-This day in history, October 12, 1972, the USS Kittyhawk riot, also known as the Kitty Hawk mutiny occured.
+This day in history, October 12, 1972, the USS Kittyhawk riot, also known as the Kitty Hawk mutiny occurred.

 The Kitty Hawk mutiny was a race riot that took place on the U.S. Navy aircraft carrier Kitty Hawk while it was stationed off the coast of Vietnam during Operation Linebacker of the Vietnam War.